aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 In this guide we will deal with some key points to write efficient Julia code and I will give you some suggestion on how to identify and deal with code bottlenecks.

-Although it is not necessary, I suggest you to run this code inside the Juno IDE.
-If you don't know what Juno is, I suggest you to take a look at [this]( https://techytok.ml/atom-and-juno-setup-for-julia/ ) guide on how to install and use it!
+Although it is not necessary, I suggest you to run this code inside the VSCode IDE with the Julia plugin installed.
+If you don't know what VSCode is, I suggest you to take a look at [this]( https://techytok.com/julia-vscode/ ) guide on how to install and use it!

 You can find all the code for this guide [here]( https://github.com/aurelio-amerio/techytok-examples/tree/master/julia-code-optimization).